Lazy-noobs/mc-exercise/FUBAR.md

-Hello team, I think our group name is hilarious!
+Hello team,i think the team shouldnt have listened to me on the name